baskerville/plato/doc/NAVIGATION.md

 Once a page is named, you can jump to any page above it in the same category.
 For example if you've defined page 15 as *vi*, by entering *'ix* (or *"ix*), in the *Go to page* input field, you'll jump to page 18.

+You can also select a page name in the book's text and jump to it by taping *Go To* in the selection menu.
+This can be particularly useful within a book's index.

 ## Overriding the TOC

 You can override a book's TOC by adding a *toc* key to the corresponding entry in `.metadata.json`: